Ptolemaic Indexing: Experimental Results

 \subsection{Approximation Rates for Non-Ptolemaic Metrics}

-Although the proposed approach is strictly correct only for \ptolemaic distances, it might also work well as an approximation for other distances; \fig~\ref{fig:piv:f} already gives some indication of this.
-While any metric can be made \ptolemaic, as mentioned in \sect~\ref{sec:basic}, the resulting metric may be harder to index, and approximate indexing of the original may still be useful.
+Although I focus on exact search in this paper, the ideas may be applicable to approximate search as well, and could perhaps also be used with merely \emph{approximately} Ptolemaic distances.
+While any metric can be made Ptolemaic, as mentioned in \sect~\ref{sec:basic}, the resulting metric may be harder to index, and approximate indexing of the original may still be useful.
 Table~\ref{tab:approx} shows results for several data sets and distances.
 The three types of objects used were vectors, sets and strings.
 The vectors were generated as described in \sect~\ref{sec:filtering}.
 The sets were generated randomly for a given maximum cardinality by including or excluding each object with equal probability.
-The string data sets were a list of 234,936 words from Webster's Second International Edition, as distributed with the Macintosh OS version 10.5, and the lines of \emph{A Tale of Two Cities} by Charles Dickens, with short lines (fewer than six characters) stripped away.
+The string data sets were a list of $234\,936$ words from Webster's Second International Edition, as distributed with the Macintosh OS version 10.5, and the lines of \emph{A Tale of Two Cities} by Charles Dickens, with short lines (fewer than six characters) stripped away.
 The latter data set is similar to one used by \mbox{\citet{Brin:1995}}.
 For the vector data sets, various $L_p$ norms were used, as well as the angular pseudometric.
 For the sets, the related Hamming and Jaccard distances were used (the cardinality of the symmetric difference, and proportion of the symmetric difference to the union, respectively), while for the strings, Levenshtein distance (edit distance) was used.
 Each experiment was averaged over ten runs.
 Except for the string data sets, which were static, new data sets were randomly generated for each run.
-A run consisted of 10,000 randomly sampled quadruples (that is, sets of four distinct objects), and the proportion of the quadruples that satisfied Ptolemy's inequality was computed.
+A run consisted of $10\,000$ randomly sampled quadruples (that is, sets of four distinct objects), and the proportion of the quadruples that satisfied Ptolemy's inequality was computed.